THE CINCINNATI CHAPTER OF THE LINKS, INCORPORATED & NATIONAL UNDERGROUND RAILROAD FREEDOM CENTER YOUTH DOCENT PROGRAM

 Youth Docent Expectations

-Participants accepted into the Youth Docent Program are expected to attend all trainings, field trips, and meetings.
-Once the service internship begins, Youth Docents must serve a total of 36 hours and participate in additional enrichment activities in order to successfully complete the program.
+Participants accepted into the Youth Docent Program are expected to attend all training sessions, field trips, and meetings.
+Once the service internship begins in February, Youth Docents serve and participate in additional enrichment activities to complete the program and certificate of completion.
 Youth Docents are expected to conduct themselves in a respectful, professional manner whenever participating in program activities.

 How to Apply

 To apply, please complete the application form below.

 Submit a letter of reference from a teacher, school counselor, principal, place of worship leader or community leader.
 Click here to download the form.